 When making a decision, consider all the information and options available.
 Is it possible to arrange cover and for how long?
 Are there other duties or hours the person could work?

-Have you got enough medical information to assess their likely return to work?
+You also need to have enough medical information to assess how likely their return to work is.
 A simple letter or certificate from a GP may not be detailed enough.
 With the employee’s permission, you can contact their medical provider, surgeon, physio etc. to get a better understanding of their situation.

-Lastly, ask yourself if the process has been fair and whether you have taken the employee’s suggestions into consideration.
+Lastly, ask yourself if the process has been fair and whether you have proposed an outcome and properly taken the employee’s feedback into consideration.

-Depending on the situation, termination of employment may not be the only outcome.
+Depending on the situation, termination of employment may not be the only outcome for an employee who is unable to return to work for an extended period of time.
 Other potential outcomes are: